lawrencejones/pgsink/README.md

-pkg/publication   // creates and manages table membership for a Postgres publication pkg/pubsub        // Pub/Sub relay publisher, batched and acknowledgement hooks pkg/subscription  // subscribes to publication, streaming Schema/Modification
+pkg/publication   // creates and manages table membership for a Postgres publication pkg/pubsub        // Pub/Sub relay publisher, batched and acknowledgement hooks pkg/subscription  // subscribes to publication, streaming Schema/Modification pkg/util          // utilities that should be in Go's stdlib
 ```

 ## Developing